A deserving Japan reaches first Rugby World Cup quarterfinal

+YOKOHAMA, Japan (AP) — When Michael Leitch thanked everyone for supporting his team, he meant absolutely everyone in Japan.

+When he dedicated the team’s unprecedented success to the people suffering in the wake of a deadly typhoon that almost caused this game to be cancelled, he meant it from the heart.

-YOKOHAMA, Japan (AP) — Japan got the chance to prove it was a worthy Rugby World Cup quarterfinalist and took it bravely with a 28-21 win over Scotland on Sunday to bring some joy to a host country reeling from a ferocious typhoon overnight.
+His team got the chance to play the game that would prove it was a worthy World Cup quarterfinalist, and he inspired them to take it bravely with a 28-21 win over Scotland on Sunday night, about 24 hours after the destructive storm made landfall.

-The tournament host swept Pool A and will play South Africa next week.
+Against all odds, Japan finished unbeaten to top Pool A and earn a shot at South Africa next week.
 And it has form against the two-time champion, after producing the so-called Miracle of Brighton to upset the Springboks in 2015.

-“It’s a tough time at the moment with the typhoon,” Japan’s inspirational captain, Michael Leitch, said.
-“Everyone who is suffering with the typhoon, this game was all for you guys.
+“It’s a tough time at the moment with the typhoon,” Leitch said.
+“Everyone who is suffering with the typhoon, this game was all for you.

 “Today was more than just a game for us.”